envoyproxy/envoy-mobile/docs/root/development/performance/battery_impact.rst

 -------

 Through running the applications for 30minutes, the results are:

-Envoy   : 0.17%/min
+- Envoy   : 0.17%/min
-Control : 0.18%/min
+- Control : 0.18%/min

-The results of Envoy and Control are very comparable
+The results of Envoy and Control are very similar

 Analysis
 ~~~~~~~~